Collegiate Cycling - Nationals Eligibility and Qualification

 To compete in the TTT, you must have done two Category A races (of any kind) during the conference season.
 This means that if you're a B, but have participated in two Category A TTT's throughout the season, you can go to Nationals and race the TTT.

-To compete in Track Nationals, all you need is proof that you have competed in one USAC track race.
+To compete in a mass-start event at Track Nationals, all you need is proof that you have competed in two mass-start USAC track race, to compete in the individual events you need proof that you competed in USAC track race.
 Additionally, you must have competed in one conference race if your conference held a track season and if participation in that season is required in your conference (ask your conference director).
 Participation is not requisite in all conferences, so just because your conference held a season does not mean you had to have competed in it in order to qualify.
 Always make sure to check the specific rules for your conference.

-The only exception to this is the Points Race.
+The only exception to this is the Points Race and Scratch Race.
 To race in the points race you must be at least a track Category 3 or a collegiate track Category A rider.

 To compete in the Endurance Races at a Collegiate Mountain Bike National Championship, you need to have competed as a category A Rider in three conference mass start endurance races that season.